filipgolonka/terraform-provider-humio/README.md

 # Terraform provider for Humio

+## Why is this here?

+Because Humio/Log Scale/whatever is the company name decided to be so professional and remove the original repo.
+I understand it is unsupported and experimental, but still - that says a lot about customer support.

 **UNSUPPORTED AND EXPERIMENTAL: It is still early days for this plugin and thus not ready for prime time yet.**

 ## Currently tested with